farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > Even when we wrote that `identifier` in the first place inside another `scope` than `global scope`, because the `global scope` created and gives us that `variable`, it is a `global scope` variable (`red marble`).
 >
-> And we should keep it in mind creating a declaration at `compile time` and creating it dynamically during the `run time`, have differences.
+> And we should keep it in mind creating a declaration at `compile-time` and creating it dynamically during the `run-time`, have differences.
 There are performance differences and other sorts of things but mechanically they are two `global variables` at this point.
 >
 > Never ever under any circumstances did you intentionally `auto-create global`'s like that.
 Always declare the `variables` that we want to use declare them in whatever `scope` we need them in, but don't `auto-create` them.
 >